The Taming of the Shrew: Opera

-Musical/Ballet
+Musical/ballet

 The earliest known musical adaptation of the play was a ballad opera based on Charles Johnson's The Cobler of Preston.
 Called The Cobler of Preston's Opera, the piece was anonymously written, although William Dunkin is thought by some scholars as a likely candidate.
-Rehearsals for the premier began in Smock Alley in October 1731, but sometime in November or December, the show was cancelled.
+Rehearsals for the premiere began in Smock Alley in October 1731, but sometime in November or December, the show was cancelled.
 It was instead performed by a group of children (including an eleven-year-old Peg Woffington) in January 1732 at Signora Violante's New Booth in Dame Street.
 It was subsequently published in March.

 James Worsdale's A Cure for a Scold is also a ballad opera.
 First performed at Drury Lane in 1735, starring Kitty Clive and Charles Macklin, A Cure for a Scold was an adaptation of Lacy's Sauny the Scot rather than Shakespeare's original Taming of the Shrew.
 Petruchio was renamed Manly, and Katherina was renamed Margaret (nicknamed Peg).
 At the end, there is no wager.
 Instead, Peg pretends she is dying, and as Petruchio runs for a doctor, she reveals she is fine, and declares "you have taught me what 'tis to be a Wife, and I shall make it my Study to be obliging and obedient," to which Manly replies "My best Peg, we will exchange Kindness, and be each others Servants."
 After the play has finished, the actress playing Peg steps forward and speaks directly to the audience as herself; "Well, I must own, it wounds me to the Heart/To play, unwomanly, so mean a Part./What – to submit, so tamely – so contented,/Thank Heav'n!
 I'm not the Thing I represented."